RocketChat/docs-old/guides/user-guides/channel-actions.md

 ## Search Messages

-Rocket Chat search supports basic search commands which work like Gmail search.
+Rocket.Chat search supports basic search commands which work like Gmail search.

-Rocket Chat also supports the use of "[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)."
+Rocket.Chat also supports the use of "[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)."
 Regular expressions provide flexibility and the ability to search chat entries in any language, even ones which are traditionally a challenge like "CJK" languages \(Chinese, Japanese, Korean\).

 ### Basic Search Commands